mastercomfig/mastercomfig/docs/os/windows.md

 # Windows

-## Enable Hardware-accelerated GPU scheduling
+## Enable Hardware-accelerated GPU Scheduling

 A new feature in Windows 10 May 2020 Update (version 2004) is hardware-accelerated GPU scheduling, which lets the GPU handle its own task scheduling instead of Windows, thereby reducing latency and improving performance.
 You can learn how to enable it with [this guide](https://www.neowin.net/news/how-to-enable-hardware-accelerated-gpu-scheduling-on-windows-10-may-2020-update/).